 OkayRelax Video Review

-OkayRelax plans start at $19.95 a month for a 5 task plan.
-In comparison, Fancy Hands is $30 for the same 5 tasks.
+OkayRelax plans start at $29.95 a month for a 5 task plan.
+For comparison, Fancy Hands is also $30 for the same 5 tasks.

-If you max out the 30-minute per task guideline, you’re looking at equivalent labor rates as low as $8 an hour on the Starter plan, $6 an hour for the Professional plan, and $5 an hour for the Executive plan.
+If you “max out” the 30-minute per task guideline, you’re looking at equivalent labor rates as low as $12 an hour on the Starter plan, $8 an hour for the Professional plan, and theoretically as low as $6 an hour for the Executive plan.

 You can assign tasks of up to 2.5 hours, and they’ll just charge 5 credits from your account.
 This is super handy because they recognize that not all jobs fit into nice 15-30 minute chunks.